 Design of the CPP.
 The CPP is designed, above all else, to drive a shift from coal to natural gas and renewables.
 Specifically, the CPP is intended to reduce power sector emissions of CO2 by 32 percent below 2005 levels by 2030.
-The CPP set compliance dates beginning in 2022, with emissions progressively declining toward the final goal over the following 8 years.
+Compliance with the CPP will begin in 2022, with emissions progressively declining toward the final goal over the following 8 years.